 By the time the average Joe reaches his desk at work each morning, he has been in contact with potential contaminants in the form of Methyl Ethyl Ketone’s, numerous times.
-By 9am, he has walked across the carpet in his home, out the door and across his lawn, commuted to work and walked through office, then sat at his desk with a stack of memos waiting to be read.
+By 9 am, he has walked across the carpet in his home, out the door, and across his lawn, commuted to work and walked through the office, then sat at his desk with a stack of memos waiting to be read.

-The industries alluded to – those who manufacture glues, pesticides, paints and inks – aren’t the only trades that come into contact with Methyl Ethyl Ketone.
-So, too, do dentists, artists and lab technicians – to name only a few professions.
-Methyl Ethyl Ketone is a colorless liquid used as a solvent, adhesive and cleaning agent.
-It is a man-made chemical and while it can also be found in nature, MEK inhalation creates eyes, nose and throat irritation.
-Chronic inhalation exposure may have hazardous health effects in the form of liver, kidney, respiratory and neurological damage.
+The industries alluded to – those who manufacture glues, pesticides, paints, and inks – aren’t the only trades that come into contact with Methyl Ethyl Ketone.
+So, too, do dentists, artists, and lab technicians – to name only a few professions.
+Methyl Ethyl Ketone is a colorless liquid used as a solvent, adhesive, and cleaning agent.
+It is a man-made chemical and while it can also be found in nature, MEK inhalation creates eyes, nose, and throat irritation.
+Chronic inhalation exposure may have hazardous health effects in the form of the liver, kidney, respiratory and neurological damage.

 Rather than wait for fumes to enter the air for removal, AIRSInc specialists have recommended capturing contaminants at the source.
 Air Cleaner s-987-1 and filter F-987-5A capture MEK Vapors are two such products that will fit that bill.

 At AIRSInc, we are experts in creating and maintaining clean indoor air.
 We possess an unsurpassed depth of industry knowledge and can evaluate your indoor environmental needs and recommend a course of action.
 We have created high-quality air filtration products for implementing your clean air program.
 Contact us at Air Impurities Removal Systems, Inc. for a free clean air analysis.